 Arctic Observing Network

 14-584 Program Solicitation

 The Arctic Research Opportunities solicitation encourages science-driven proposals that will contribute to the development of AON.
-They will be accepted beginning in FY 2015.
 The goal of AON is to enhance the environmental observing infrastructure required for the scientific investigation of Arctic environmental system change and its global connections.
 AON encompasses physical, biological, social, cultural, and economic observations, including indigenous knowledge, of the land, ocean, atmosphere (troposphere and stratosphere) and social systems.
 All proposals must include a scientific rationale and an explanation as to why the proposed activity, data (including frequency and duration of observations) and geographic location are essential to research that will advance the understanding of Arctic environmental system change.
 Proposals for continuation of existing AON projects must provide evidence that the data obtained so far (i) have been archived at a nationally or internationally recognized repository, and (ii) contribute to the needs of the broader scientific community.
 Proposals for new AON projects must describe how the proposed activity complements and/or adds to the existing suite of observing activities.